drhsqlite/fossil-mirror/www/gitusers.md

 It’s a bit cryptic, but it’s much nicer than the prior command.

-Too bad it only works if the target commit is in Git’s [reflog], which Git automatically prunes to 90 days of history from time to time.
+Too bad it only works if the target commit is in Git’s [reflog], which Git [automatically prunes][gle] to 90 days of history from time to time.
 But the above command won’t fail outright if the reflog can’t resolve the given date, it will instead give an *incorrect* result on `stdout`, *possibly* accompanied by a warning on *stderr!* While I was writing